-Impressed, before my departure from England, with a sense of the great importance of this subject, and indulging a hope, founded on the very remarkable success of a new method of disposing of public lands in Your Majesty's Australian Colonies, that I might be able to recommend beneficial reforms in the North American Provinces, I took precautions for instituting a thoroughly efficient inquiry into the whole subject generally, and in detail.
-And I was the more disposed to do this, because while an inquiry by a Select Committee of the House of Commons in 1836 furnished abundant information on the subject, as respects most parts of Your Majesty's Colonial Empire, the North American Provinces had been specifically excluded from that inquiry; and I could not obtain in England any authentic, or at least sufficient, information as to the disposal of public lands in any of them.
-Within a very short time after my arrival in Canada, the expediency of a searching inquiry into the subject became more than ever apparent to me.
+Impressed, before my departure from England, with a sense of the great importance of this subject, and indulging a hope, founded on the very remarkable success of a new method of disposing of public lands in your Majesty's Australian Colonies, that I might be able to recommend beneficial reforms in the North American Provinces, I took precautions for instituting a thoroughly efficient inquiry into the whole subject generally and in detail.
+And I was the more disposed to do this, ject generally and in detail. because while an inquiry by a select-committee of the House of Commons in 1836 furnished abundant information on the subject, as respects most parts of your Majesty's colonial empire, the North American Provinces had been specifically excluded from that inquiry; and I could not obtain in England any authentic, or at least sufficient, information as to the disposal of public lands in any of them.
+Within a very short time after my arrival in Canada the expediency of a searching inquiry into the subject became more than ever apparent to me.
 A common belief in the great extent of my powers revived innumerable complaints of abuse, and applications for justice or favour, which had slumbered during previous years.
-During my residence in the Canadas, scarcely a day passed without my receiving some petition or representation relating to the Crown Lands' Department; and matters belonging to this branch of Government necessarily occupied a far larger proportion than any other of my correspondence with the Secretary of State.
-The information which I now possess was chiefly obtained by means of a commission of inquiry, which, having regard to the probable advantages of an uniform system for the whole of British North America, and to the deep and universal interest taken in this subject by the colonists, I issued in Your Majesty's name, and made applicable to all the Provinces.
-Minutes of the Evidence given before the Commissioners are appended to the present Report, together with a separate Report, containing the outline of a plan for the future administration of this all-influential department of Government.
-If that plan, or any other founded on similar principles, should be adopted by Your Majesty and the Imperial Legislature, I do firmly believe that an impulse will be given to the prosperity of Your Majesty's North American possessions, surpassing what their most sanguine well-wisher, if unacquainted with the facts, would be capable of imagining; and more calculated than any other reform whatever to attach the people of British North America to Your Majesty's Throne, and to cement and perpetuate an intimate connection between the colonies and the mother country.
+During my residence in the Canadas, scarcely a day passed without my receiving some petition or representation relating to the Crown Lands Department; and matters belonging to this branch of government necessarily occupied a far larger proportion than any other of my correspondence with the Secretary of State.
+The information which I now possess was chiefly obtained by means of a commission of inquiry, which, having regard to the probable advantages of an uniform system for the whole of British North America, and to the deep and universal interest taken in this subject by the colonists, I issued in your Majesty's name, and made applicable to all the provinces.
+Minutes of the evidence given before the commissioners are appended to the present report, together with a separate report, containing the outline of a plan for the future administration of this all-influential department of government.
+If that plan or any other founded on similar principles, should be adopted by your Majesty and the Imperial Legislature, I do firmly believe that an impulse will be given to the prosperity of your Majesty's N. A. possessions surpassing what their most sanguine well-wisher, if unacquainted with the facts, would be capable of imagining; and more calculated than any other reform whatever to attach the people of British North America to your Majesty's throne, and to cement and perpetuate an intimate connection between the colonies and the mother country.
 I shall have to return to this point hereafter.
-I have mentioned it here, for the purpose of inviting Your Majesty's attention, and awakening that of Your Ministers and of Parliament to a theme which, however little it has hitherto interested the Imperial Government, is the object of constant and earnest discussion in the colonies.
+I have mentioned it here for the purpose of inviting your Majesty's attention, and awakening that of your ministers and of Parliament to a theme which, however, little it has hitherto interested the imperial government, is the object of constant and earnest discussion in the colonies.